 Tips for Making Your Cranberry Pecan Goat Cheese Bites

-- Bring the goat cheese to room temperature.
+- Make sure to bring the goat cheese to room temperature.
 It makes it much easier to mix with the honey and pepper using a spatula.

-- I used a small cookie scoop, like this one.
+- I used a small cookie scoop.
 It made it easy to get just the right amount of goat cheese instead of using two teaspoons.

 - After you make them, I recommend refrigerating them for at least a half hour to an hour for the goat cheese to chill before serving.
 Personally, I just think they taste better cold as opposed to room temperature.
 It’s not like you won’t enjoy them if they’re warm, but I think slightly chilled is the way to go.